 Popular Career Options

 Those with fire safety certificates may find work as firefighters, fire education professionals or members of fire investigation teams (additional education or training may be required).
-Many times certificates are earned en route to fire science degrees, with the most popular occupation being firefighter.
+Oftentimes certificates are earned en route to fire science degrees, with the most popular occupation being firefighter.

 Other certificate holders may serve as fire safety officers in a hospital, school or organization.
 They ensure that their place of employment is safe from fire risks and that fire alarms and equipment are working.

 Employment Outlook and Salary Info

-Firefighters were expected to see a 7% increase in jobs from 2012-2022, according to the U.S. Bureau of Labor Statistics (BLS).
-This increase is slower than average; however, firefighters will face keen competition for jobs.
-In May 2014, the BLS stated the mean annual wage for firefighters was $48,750.
+Firefighters are expected to see a 5% increase in jobs from 2014 to 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+This increase is about as fast as the average rate for all professions.
+In May 2015, the BLS reported a median annual wage of $46,870 for firefighters.

-Certification in fire safety may be offered through the state where the person lives or private organizations.
-Certifications may include Public Fire and Life Safety Educator, Fire Safety Inspector certified or Fire Safety Manager.
-Most certifications involve taking a course, then passing an exam(s).
+Certification in fire safety may be offered through the state where the person lives or by private organizations.
+Certifications may include Public Fire and Life Safety Educator, Fire Safety Inspector or Fire Safety Manager.
+Most certifications involve taking a course, then passing an exam.
 Many are specific to a particular occupation or employer.